trigal2012/AndroidNanoDegree/README.md

 ## Project 7: NewsApp with Settings
 Key learnings:
    * The API integration with The Guardian news API was a bit wonky.
-The available documetion explained the basics of the api construtc but had few detals on the data structure.
+The available documetion explained the basics of the api construct but had few detals on the data structure.
 For example, there is the idea of "edition" which is supposed to be country or region specific news with the regions being "us, "uk", "au" and "international".
 There is another concept called "sections" wich is a means to categorize the type of news to be returned, for example sports, business, money, technology.
 The basic api contruct as specified in the available documentation to get "us" centric "sports should be https://content.guardianapis.com/us/sport however, depending on the section, I found I had to do this:
 <br> https://content.guardianapis.com/edition-section or even a third option: https://content.guardianapis.com/section/edition. </br>
     * The option to use depended on the section.
 The api did not provide data details at this level.
-I was able to figure this out by inspecting the guardian website and creating various javascripts to parse a variety of GET request results.</br>
+I was able to figure this out by inspecting the guardian website and creating various javascript functions to parse a variety of GET request results.</br>
    here are some examples:<br>
     NEWS CATEGORY | Original URL Tried | Actual URL Needed <br>
     us news| https://content.guardianapis.com/us/news | https://content.guardianapis.com/us-news <br>